Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: Introduction

 and similarly piecewise affine drift coefficient

 Strong existence of a {unique} solution to \eqref{eq:AffDOBM} follows from the results of \cite{legall}.
 Separately on $(r,\infty)$ and $(-\infty,r)$, the process follows the Ornstein-Uhlenbeck (OU) dynamics which, in the context of interest rates modeling, is referred to as \emph{Vasicek model}.
 Following this nomenclature, \cite{interestrate} refer to \eqref{eq:AffDOBM} as \emph{Self Exciting Threshold (SET) Vasicek model}. \cite{su2015,su2017} refer to such model as \emph{threshold diffusion} (TD) or first-order continuous-time threshold autoregressive model (see also \citep{tong1990}).

-Note that if $a_\pm > 0$, the drift points towards $b_-/a_-$ when $X_s$ is below the threshold $r$, towards $b_+/a_+$ when $X_s$ is above $r$, and the process is ergodic.
-However, we allow here a null linear part ($a_+=0$ or $a_-=0$) and also $a_\pm<0$.
+The process is~\emph{ergodic} as long as the drift pushes the process up when the process reaches large, negative values, and down when it reaches large, positive values.
+Note that if $a_- > 0$, the drift points towards $b_-/a_-$ when $X_s$ is below the threshold $r$, if $a_+ > 0$, towards $b_+/a_+$ when $X_s$ is above $r$.
+We allow here a null linear part, and if $a_-=0$ we need $b_->0$ to push the process up when very negative and if $a_+=0$ we need $b_+<0$ to push it down when very positive.
+From these considerations, ergodicity can be easily checked (see explicit condition~\eqref{eq:ergodic:cases:th} below).

+We also consider, in Section~\ref{sec:multit}, a \emph{multi-threshold} version of \eqref{eq:AffDOBM}, where we allow for $d$ discontinuity levels $r_{1}<\dots<r_{d}$.
+In this case, ergodicity is determined by the same conditions, to be checked on the values of the coefficients on the intervals $(-\infty,r_{1})$ and $[r_{d},+\infty)$.